romshark/Go-1-2-Proposal---Immutability/README.md

 by importance in descending order.

 #### 1.2.1.
 Safe Code
+Immutable types make APIs less ambiguous.
+Making previously immutable APIs mutable requires backward-incompatible API changes forcing the API user to pay attention to where and how state is likely to mutate.

 With immutable types the situation described in the [previous section](#111-ambiguous-code-and-dangerous-bugs) wouldn't even be possible, because the author of the function of the external package would need to